The localization theorem for framed motivic spaces: Application to motivic cohomology

 \section{Application to motivic cohomology}

 In this final section, we obtain a simple presentation of the motivic cohomology spectrum in terms of framed correspondences.
 Let us denote by $H\Z_S\in \SH(S)$ Spitzweck's motivic cohomology spectrum over a base scheme $S$ \cite{SpitzweckHZ}.
 By construction, it is stable under arbitrary base change, and when $S$ is a Dedekind domain it represents Bloch–Levine motivic cohomology.
-In particular, when $S$ is the spectrum of a field, $H\Z_S$ is equivalent to Voevodsky's motivic cohomology spectrum.
+More precisely, for such $S$, the presheaf $X\mapsto \Maps_{\SH(S)}(\Sigma^\infty_{\T}X_+,\Sigma^n_\T H\Z_S)$ on smooth $S$-schemes is the Zariski sheafification of Bloch's cycle complex $X\mapsto z^n(X,*)$ (which is known to already be a Zariski sheaf when $S$ is semilocal \cite[Theorem 1.7]{LevineLocalization}).
+When $S$ is the spectrum of a field, $H\Z_S$ is equivalent to Voevodsky's motivic cohomology spectrum.

 \flf{\mathrm{f{}lf}} For any commutative monoid $A$, the constant sheaf $A_S$ on $\Sm_S$ admits a canonical extension to $\Span^\flf(\Sm_S)$, where ``$\flf$'' denotes the class of finite locally free morphisms: to a span